groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - curl
 - git

 are needed.
 After, the instructions above should be used to inspire the means to configure the build tree for use.
-The equivalent command to install the needed packages for a debian machine is
+The equivalent command to install the needed packages for a Debian machine is

 ```shell
 apt-get install build-essential rsync genisoimage squashfs-tools git curl
 ```

-It should be noted that the DSAS build makes extensive use of the chroot command to create dediciate build environments for each package using native TinyCore code.
+It should be noted that the DSAS build makes extensive use of the chroot command to create dedicated build environments for each package using native TinyCore code.
 This implies that

 - The distribution used must have a compatible architecture to that used for the DSAS.
 Only x86 and AMD64 architectures are currently supported.
-- The kernel and glibc must be compatiable with the TinyCore distribution and most notably its shell.
-If you receive the message "Kernel too old" during the build process, the distirbution is too old to support the current DSAS build
+- The kernel and glibc must be compatible with the TinyCore distribution and most notably its shell.
+If you receive the message `Kernel too old` during the build process, the distribution is too old to support the current DSAS build.
+For example, the current version of the DSAS needs at least Debian Bullseye to be built.

 ### DSAS build commands

-All of the DSAS build process is preformed from the command line with the script `make.sh`.
+All the DSAS build process is preformed from the command line with the script `make.sh`.
 The usage string of this script is available via the command `./make.sh -h`

 ```shell